German tech investor leads Series A for Germany’s first medical Cannabis startup – TechCrunch

 Berlin startup Demecan has completed a Series A financing round of 7 million euros to expand its production facility for medical cannabis and the wholesale trade in Germany.
 It’s become the only German company allowed to produce medical cannabis in Germany.

-This is a watershed for the country and is the first investment in this sector for btov Partners, a private investor network.
+This is a watershed for the country and is the first investment in this sector for the private investor network connected to btov Partners (a VC).
 The other half of the funding came from a single, named German family office, which is understood to have its roots in the consumer goods sector.
 Only two other companies, two of them from Canada, were awarded the contract to produce medical cannabis in Germany in May 2019.

 btov Partners manages assets of €420 million and has previously invested in tech startups such as Blacklane, Data Artisans, DeepL, Facebook, Foodspring, ORCAM, Raisin, SumUp, Volocopter and XING.